robbymilo/nginx-image-resizer/README.md

 # nginx image resizer

-On-the-fly image resizing from object storages such as S3.
+On-the-fly cached image resizing with nginx.

-`make build` to build the image

-`make run` to run the container
+To run locally, run `make run` in your terminal to run the docker image.

 Then navigte to: